See what questions

 Treatment of gonorrhea infection starts with prevention.
 Preventive measures include seeking regular medical care throughout the lifetime.
 Regular medical care allows a licensed health care professional to best evaluate the risks of contracting a gonorrhea infection and regularly test for the disease with a simple swab test.
-These measures greatly increase the chances of diagnosing and ...Gonorrhea Treatments
+These measures greatly increase the chances of diagnosing and curing the ...Gonorrhea Treatments

 Some of the possible treatments listed in sources for treatment of Gonorrhea may include:

 Research extensive quality ratings and patient safety measures for hospitals, clinics and medical facilities in health specialties related to Gonorrhea:

 Conditions that are commonly undiagnosed in related areas may include:

 Gonorrhea is a curable sexually transmitted disease (STD) caused by a bacterium called Neisseria gonorrhoeae.
 These bacteria can infect the genital tract, the mouth, and the rectum.
 In women, the opening (cervix) to the womb (uterus) from the birth canal is the first place of infection.
 The disease however can spread into the womb and fallopian tubes, resulting in pelvic inflammatory disease (PID).
 PID affects more than 1 million women in this country every year and can cause infertility in as many as 10 percent of infected women and tubal (ectopic) pregnancy.
 (Source: excerpt from Gonorrhea, NIAID Fact Sheet: NIAID)